chrislohmeier/worldbuilding-wiki/Callestian Calendar.md

 ---
 tags:
-  - in-development
   - concept
 ---
 ## Summary

-The [[Callestia|Callestian]] calendar is one way to keep track of the year on [[Veril]].
+The [[Callestia|Callestian]] calendar is one way to keep track of the 800-day year on [[Veril]].
 It is based off of a set of common stories that rose out of Callestian folklore.

-*Note: This should be pretty similar to how astrology works to avoid confusing the players.*

 | **Month**                           | **Zodiac Sign & Symbol** | Characteristics                        | The Sands | The Stormlands | **The Gloamlands** | **The Frozen North** | **Everfrost** |
 | ----------------------------------- | ------------------------ | -------------------------------------- | --------- | -------------- | ------------------ | -------------------- | ------------- |